-Janine Ingram joined MIND in 2013 as Vice President of Philanthropic Partnerships, a role in which she creates and leads strategic partnerships with corporations, education institutions, government entities and philanthropists who share the MIND Research Institute's vision.
-Janine has 24 years of experience in creative and energetic non-profit leadership, specializing in imaginative corporate partnerships and media promotions for such international organizations as the Leukemia & Lymphoma Society and the Make-A-Wish Foundation.
+Janine Ingram joined MIND in 2013 as Vice President of Philanthropic Partnerships, a role in which she creates and leads strategic partnerships with corporations, education institutions, government entities and philanthropists who share MIND's vision.
+Ingram has 24 years of experience in creative and energetic non-profit leadership, specializing in imaginative corporate partnerships and media promotions for such international organizations as the Leukemia & Lymphoma Society and the Make-A-Wish Foundation.
 In the last decade, her success in fundraising through corporate partnerships, private and family foundations, government funding and special events generated more than $50 million in funds, and led to such high-profile benefit projects as a film starring Morgan Freeman and an outstanding partnership with the Los Angeles Angels of Anaheim.
-Janine has a Bachelors of Arts Degree in Psychology from UCI and her Masters degree in Education and Developmental Psychology from the University of Maryland.

-Jim Lund joined MIND in 2013 as Vice President of Education Services, where he oversees the nationwide team that implements, trains and supports educators implementing MIND programs.
+Jim Lund joined MIND in 2013 as Vice President of Education Success, where he oversees the nationwide team that implements, trains and supports educators implementing MIND programs.
 His team ensures student success through best practice adoptions that feature innovative professional development for teachers, principals and district leaders.
-Jim has more than 25 years of experience managing education technology at companies including Apple, Pearson and GuideK12.
-At Pearson, Jim managed engineering and state reporting teams, as well as a broad-range of professional development for program users and partners.
-Jim began his career in education technology as a public school teacher and technology administrator in Minnesota.
-He earned his Master of Arts in technology for training and development from the University of South Dakota and his bachelor's in music education from Luther College.
+Lund has more than 25 years of experience managing education technology at companies including Apple, Pearson and GuideK12.
+At Pearson, he managed engineering and state reporting teams, as well as a broad-range of professional development for program users and partners.
+Lund began his career in education technology as a public school teacher and technology administrator in Minnesota.